 Data-driven organizations harness the power of Data Analytics and Business Intelligence to make competent decisions.
 The greater number of data sources, the better insights are obtained.

-Data ingestion is the process of transferring data from multiple data sources such as SaaS platforms, databases to a destination from where it can be accessed, used, and analyzed.
+Data ingestion is the process of transferring data from multiple data sources such as SaaS platforms, and databases to a destination from where it can be accessed, used, and analyzed.
 Automated data ingestion refers to the same process but using a self-service tool that will replicate data to data warehouses or data lakes, where they can then use it for data analytics.
 Self-service platforms like Apache Spark and Apache Kafka are popular among businesses.

 Data ingestion and ETL

 Data ingestion can also be termed data integration which involves ETL tools for data extraction, transformation in various formats, and loading into a data warehouse.
 The data transformation process generally takes place in the data pipeline.
 Earlier, companies used to create and maintain their data pipeline, which demanded a lot of time and effort and a chance of human error.
 But modern businesses with cloud data warehouses can scale up to handle any processing load.
 So, they skip preload transformations and carry the raw data into any destination without making any significant change.
 Data analysts can transform a specific use case and run them in the data warehouse at query time.
 This new method: ELT, is perfect for cost-effective data replication in cloud infrastructure.
 ELT techniques allow for the application of transformations at run time and only the relevant data needed for analysis.

 5 Benefits of Automated Data Ingestion